+Gochujang glazed salmon is a meshing of my Korean childhood and my Pacific Northwest middle (age) years.
 I used to be fairly fish phobic.
 No childhood trauma that I can remember, I just never really took to the idea of eating fish.
 Also, having The Boy come home with fish he caught off the shore of New Jersey probably didn’t help me embrace a more pescatarian life😖.

 I’ve since branched out and tried many other types of amazing fish, but salmon will always be my favorite.
-When a local Italian Market here in New Jersey recently got in Wild Pacific Northwest Salmon, I had to have it.
-In this recipe I’ve combined my favorite fish with the Gochujang I grew up with for an easy and crazy delicious meal.
+When a local Italian Market here in New Jersey recently got in Wild Pacific Northwest Salmon, I had to have it.With Gochujang Glazed Salmon, I’ve combined my favorite fish with the Gochujang of my childhood for an easy and crazy delicious meal.

-- 2 tbsp Gochujang Paste (this can be found in some Mega Markets, but it's easier, and more fun, to find in an Asian market)
+- 2 tbsp Gochujang paste (this can be found in some Mega Markets, but it's easier, and more fun, to find in an Asian market)

 - 2 tbsp honey